Swahili architecture: Shanga settlement, Pate Island

-Locating on the south side of Pate Island near Lamu and dating from the mid-8th century AD, Shanga is an ancient Swahili settlement built of mud and thatch.
+Locating on the south side of Pate Island near Lamu and dating from the mid-8th century CE, Shanga is an ancient Swahili settlement built of mud and thatch.
 The Swahili community in Shanga continued to thrive there for 600 years until their disappearance in the early 15th century.
 The original settlement, established around a depression in the sand-dunes set back 150m from the sea, was a central enclosure around a well.
 The well remained the same location over time.
 An early timber mosque was built upon the central enclosure, serving as a communal gathering space.
 Stone building was introduced in the early to mid-tenth century, through using a technology that cuts porites coral from the sea bed.
 The new stone mosque can accommodate the majority of male adult population at prayer.
 Around the Mosque are the first stone tombs, built of faced coral and plaster.

 According to archeologist Mark Horton, "all the surviving stone houses at Shanga are of a single storey with walls of coral rag and lime between 0.38 m and 0.45 m thick.
 Walls lie in a shallow foundation trench never deeper than 0.4 m."
 Excavated archeological artifacts indicate the specialization of textile working, weaving, and leather working.
 The town of Shanga is organized in mitaa (or deme, in Horton's words), reflecting the classification of social identities.